Economy of the Haudenosaunee: Capital and consumption goods

-Forms of economic organization
+Historical forms of economic organization

 Land ownership

-Among the Hurons, land was owned collectively.
-French missionary Gabriel Sagard noted that the Hurons, possessing ample land, allocated portions to individual families while retaining a substantial common reserve.
-Any Huron could clear and sow unused land, retaining possession through continued cultivation and use; upon abandonment, it reverted to communal property available to others.
-Although individual holdings existed, evidence from centrally placed grain storage in longhouses (shared by multiple related families) indicates that household production was pooled.

-The Iroquois employed a comparable system.
+The Haudenosaunee employed a comparable system.
 Tribes owned all lands, assigning territories to clans, which then distributed plots to households for farming.
 Land was periodically redistributed among households every few years.
 Clans could petition the Clan Mothers' Council for reallocation.
 The council issued warnings to clans for land abuse or neglect, with the severest penalty being reassignment of their territory to another clan.
 Women controlled land ownership, consistent with their role in food cultivation.

 The Clan Mothers' Council also designated certain plots for communal cultivation by women from all clans.
 Produce from these fields, known as kěndiǔ"gwǎ'ge' hodi'yěn'tho, was used for feasts and large gatherings.